-Founded in 2003, the Community Service department was begun to help members of the community of Fort-Mercredi, Grand Ravine and Ti Wood Decayette improve their living conditions.
+Founded in 2003, the Community Service department was begun to help members of the community of Fort-Mercredi, Grand Ravine, Ti Bois and Decayette experience community transformation.

 The Community Service department of STEP-UEBH exists to help facilitate the transformation of the spiritual, social, economic and environmental conditions of poor communities surrounding the STEP-UEBH campus.